Skip to main content

 Again, this is unlikely.
 Some countries in the Schengen area list travel insurance as a requirement for entry, but it’s not a rule that has ever been used to deny entry to UK travellers, as far as we’re aware.

-When Eurostar first introduced EES, passengers were asked about travel insurance, but this and other questions have been temporarily dropped, with no mention of them on the Eurostar’s EES page.
-Which has reached out to Eurostar to ask when, and if these questions will be reintroduced.
-Eurostar also offers a helpful tool for checking border requirements for your journey – just type in your destination.
+When Eurostar first introduced EES, passengers were asked about travel insurance, but this and other questions have been temporarily dropped, with no mention of them on Eurostar’s EES page.
+Which? has reached out to Eurostar to ask when, and if, these questions will be reintroduced, but it has not yet shared more information.

 Either way, securing travel insurance as soon as you’ve booked a trip is advisable.
 While a UK Ehic/Ghic card can cover medically necessary state healthcare in the EU, it won’t cover private treatment or repatriation.
 Plus, travel insurance will protect you against wider issues, including cancellations or lost baggage.